intarchboard/network-quality-workshop-report/README.txt

    sequential transmissions of just a few segments vs. being optimized for large packet bursts.

-   Another design trait that's common in home routers is the use of packet aggregation to further amortize the overhead added by the lower-layer headers.
-Specifically, multiple IP datagrams are combined into a single large tranfer frame.
+   Another design trait common in home routers is the use of packet aggregation to further amortize the overhead added by the lower-layer headers.
+Specifically, multiple IP datagrams are combined into a single, large tranfer frame.
 However, this aggregation can add up to 10ms to the packet sojourn delay.

+Hardaker & Shapira      Expires 28 December 2022               [Page 22]

+Internet-Draft                    title                        June 2022

    Following the famous "you can't improve what you don't measure" adage, it is important to expose these aggregation delays in a way